-In the 1960’s Thich Nhat Hanh came to the US to speak out against the war raging in his country.
+In the 1960’s Thich Nhat Hanh came to the US to speak out against the war raging in his country, Vietnam.
 One of the people he influenced was Martin Luther King, who did go on to oppose the war.
 Dr. King later nominated Thay (pronounced Tie, meaning teacher) for the Nobel Peace Prize.

 Thay spent some time with Dr. King and his extended community, a warm group of affectionate people who liked to hug each other.
 Being a Buddhist monk, Thay was not supposed to touch people, especially women, but kindness is also an important trait to cultivate, so he felt uncomfortable whether he hugged or not.